oarcscience/ith.oarc.science/neu/eng/efft/efft00.md

 #### \[1890\]

 ###### Scanned and redacted by Phillip Brown.
-Additional proofing and formatting \[April 2003\] at Intangible Textual Heritage by J. B. Hare.
+Additional proofing and formatting \[April 2003\] at Intangible Textual Heritage by J. Lelievre.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_hartland"></span> [![](tn/hartland.jpg)
 Click to enlarge](img/hartland.jpg.md)